 The following requirements and evaluation of test results shall apply:

+for the frequency ranges 80 MHz to 1 000 MHz and 1 400 MHz to 2 700 MHz with the exception of the exclusion band for transmitters, receivers and duplex transceivers (see clause 4), as appropriate;

 the test level shall be 3 V/m (measured unmodulated).
 The test signal shall be amplitude modulated to a depth of 80 % by a sinusoidal audio signal of 1 000 Hz.
 If the wanted signal is modulated at 1 000 Hz, then an audio signal of 400 Hz shall be used;

-the test shall be performed over the frequency range 80 MHz to 1 000 MHz and 1 400 MHz to 2 700 MHz with the exception of the exclusion band for transmitters, receivers and duplex transceivers (see clause 4), as appropriate;
+for receivers and transmitters the stepped frequency increments shall be 1 % frequency increment of the momentary used frequency, unless specified otherwise in the part of EN 301 489 series [i.13] dealing with the relevant type of radio equipment;for the frequency ranges 2 700 MHz to 6 000 MHz with the exception of the exclusion band for transmitters, receivers and duplex transceivers (see clause 4), as appropriate;

+the test level shall be 10 V/m (measured unmodulated).
+The test signal shall be amplitude modulated to a depth of 80 % by a sinusoidal audio signal of 1 000 Hz.
+If the wanted signal is modulated at 1 000 Hz, then an audio signal of 400 Hz shall be used;

-for receivers and transmitters the stepped frequency increments shall be 1 % frequency increment of the momentary used frequency, unless specified otherwise in the part of EN 301 489 series [i.13] dealing with the relevant type of radio equipment;
+for receivers and transmitters the stepped frequency increments shall be 4 % frequency increment of the momentary used frequency, unless specified otherwise in the part of EN 301 489 series [i.13] dealing with the relevant type of radio equipment;

 further product related spot frequency tests may be specified in the relevant part of EN 301 489 series [i.13] dealing with the particular type of radio equipment;